Mindfulness-based stress reduction: History

 In 1979, Jon Kabat-Zinn founded the Stress Reduction Clinic at the University of Massachusetts Medical Center.
 Nearly two decades later, he founded the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
 These institutions have been instrumental in supporting the growth and implementation of MBSR in hospitals worldwide.
 Kabat-Zinn's book, Full Catastrophe Living, which details the MBSR program, became a bestseller and was reissued in a revised edition in 2013.
 In 1993, Jon Kabat-Zinn's MBSR course was featured in Bill Moyers' documentary, Healing from Within.
-By 2015, nearly 80% of medical schools offered some element of mindfulness training, and research and education centers dedicated to mindfulness had proliferated.
-More recently in 2021, MBSR publications have been increasing to level with the more popular and widely researched psychotherapy, cognitive behavioural therapy.
+By 2015, nearly 80% of medical schools offered some element of mindfulness training.
+More recently in 2021, MBSR publications have been increasing alongside research on psychotherapy, including cognitive behavioural therapy.